 Make sure that you understand the difference between backup and data recovery – there is a difference.
 Backup is where you make copies of your data onto the cloud or external drive to be kept offsite in case of a disaster or other catastrophic event.
 Having the right data recovery system means you have a strategic plan in place to have your data recovered and productivity reinstated when responding to a disaster.

 You don’t want recovery to go wrong or to lose the data again, so it’s often a great idea to seek consultation and support from an experienced IT service provider.
 IT professionals can help ensure that both backup and recovery plans are implemented seamlessly.
 However, no matter how much support or assistance a business seeks out, business owners still must play an active part in both preparing for and responding to disasters.
 At the end of the day, no one knows the layout of their company like the team that runs it.
 It falls on the business owner to consider the big questions like:

 With so many considerations to make, business owners can often feel overwhelmed when trying to get prepared or trying to restore operations.
-The worst thing for professionals to do is avoid the stress altogether and put off disaster recovery planning.
-Nexus IT has created a list of the TOP 3 rules business owners should follow when considering disaster response plans:
+The worst thing for professionals to do is avoid the stress altogether and put off disaster recovery planning. has created a list of the TOP 3 rules business owners should follow when considering disaster response plans:

 FIND A GOOD IT SERVICES COMPANY